texttochange/vusion-documentation/en/advanced/requests.rst

 - **opt-in**: This will register the sender as a Participant of the program.
 The sender will be put in the Participant database.
 A participant has opt-in for Vusion to be able to send messages to the participant.
 - **opt-out**: This action cancels the opt-in action described above.
 It will put the Participant in an opt-out state.
 Participants who are in the opt-out state will not recieve messages from the program and they will be colored red in the participants screen.
 - **enroll**:  This action puts the participant in a dialogue.
-For more information about Dialogues, see the Dialogue guide. reference to guide Dialogues -> enrolling
+For more information about Dialogues, see the :doc:`Dialogues guide </advanced/dialogues>`
 - **delayed enroll**: Performs the Enroll action with a delay.
 You can select a delay of a number of days, and you can also select the time at which the enrollment should take place.
 - **tag**: Add a tag to the participant.
 A tag can be used to for instance mark a participant as suitable or unsuitable for the program.
 - **reset**: Perform an opt-out followed by an opt-in.
 It will remove all tags and labels and put the Participant in the database as a clean Participant.